caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 surprised he still remembers it that well.
 But then again, he spent a lot of time rehearsing it.

 Sasha abruptly stopped talking to take care of a sudden problem on the road.
-At the moment we were driving through the relatively small forest belt separating the town into "old" and "new" parts as i learned from map some time later.
-And on this narrow forest road there was a car abandoned perpendicularly, that we had to bypass on the opposite line.
+We were driving through the relatively small forest belt separating (as i learned some time later) the town into "old" and "new" parts; and on this narrow forest road a car was abandoned perpendicularly, so we had to bypass it on the opposite line.

+As we passed by it, i kept staring at this strange situation that appeared out of nowhere and was probably going to return there a couple turns later.
+The car wasn't damaged or even all that old by local standards.
+The most peculiar thing about it was that its windows were wide open.

+Despite all that Sasha seemed to not treat the car as anything but an obstacle.

 — Huh, so that's how it is, — i finally replied to her explanation after we ended that maneuver.